 An outdoor sauna adds steps.
 People must go outside.
 They must deal with rain, wind, or snow.
 This makes it feel like a small trip.
 That is fun, but it is not something many people want to do every single day.

 I learned this from my own routine.
 When I had an indoor sauna, I used it five times a week.
-When I only had access to an outdoor sauna10, I used it once or twice.
+When I only had access to an outdoor sauna, I used it once or twice.
 The outdoor one felt special, but the indoor one became a habit.

 Which sauna is more practical for families?